nielsmaerten/gluco-check/README.md

 # Welcome to Gluco Check

+## ⚠️Archived repository
+ Following Google's decision to [sunset Conversational Actions](https://developers.google.com/assistant/ca-sunset),
+ Gluco Check's repository has been archived and its services disabled.

+---

 Nightscout for Google Home and Google Assistant.
 Watch a [demonstration on YouTube](https://youtu.be/o7-T2IrDJ_A) (2m50s).
 Formerly known as [Nightscout Status](https://github.com/nielsmaerten/nightscout-assistant).